 Investment in Mauritius

-A 'Work & Live in Mauritius' department has been set up within the Board of Investment "BOI" as a single-facing service counter to expedite formalities for individuals and investors setting up in Mauritius.
-Foreign nationals, investors and non-investors alike, may also buy freehold property in Mauritius under the provisions of two specially studied schemes, they are:
+A 'Work & Live in Mauritius' department has been set up within the Economic Development Board "EDB" as a single-facing service counter to expedite formalities for individuals and investors setting up in Mauritius.
+Foreign nationals, investors and non-investors alike, may also buy freehold property in Mauritius under the provisions of specially studied schemes, they are:

 1: Integrated Resort Scheme (IRS)